urbantrout/docs/en/templating/variables/assetfilemodel.md

-AssetFileModel
+AssetFile Model
 ==============

-Whenever you’re dealing with an [asset](/en/assets.md) in your template, you’re actually working with an AssetFileModel object.
+Whenever you’re dealing with an [asset](/en/assets.md) in your template, you’re actually working with an AssetFile Model object.

 ## Simple Output

-Outputting an AssetFileModel object without attaching a property or method will return the asset’s Title:
+Outputting an AssetFile Model object without attaching a property or method will return the asset’s Title:

 ```twig
 <a href="{{ file.url }}">{{ file }}</a>